A class of $2$-local finite spectra which admit a $v_2^1$-self-map: An explicit -module structure on

 \subsection{Ext charts produced by Bruner's program}

 Using Bruner's program, we compute $Ext_{A}^{*,*}(B_2, \Ft)$ (see Figure~\ref{Z_1}) where $B_2$ is the $A$-module structure on $B(2)$ that we computed above.

-Bruner's program has features computes the $A$-module structure for Spanier-Whitehead duals and tensor product of two $A$-modules.
+Bruner's program is able to compute the $A$-module structure for Spanier-Whitehead duals and tensor products of $A$-modules.
 Using these features we produce an $A$-module definition file for $B_2 \otimes DB_2$ which we named \texttt{ZDZ}.
 This allows us to compute $Ext_{A}^{*,*}(B_2,B_2)$ (see Figure~\ref{ZDZ_1}) easily using Bruner's program.
+We use the chart in Figure~\ref{ZDZ_1} to make our conclusions in Remark~\ref{rem:fourrealizations}.